su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 ### Results

-One can see in Fig. (1) the baseline geometry alonside optimized designs created with different windowing functions.
+One can see in Fig. (1) the baseline geometry alongside optimized designs created with different windowing functions.
 The following figures display the shape optimization process with different windowing functions.
 The shape optimization performed with higher order windows, i.e. all windows exept the `SQUARE`-window perform well, whereas the optimization computied using the `SQUARE`-window struggles to fulfill its optimization constraint.